Students, Educators and Income Taxes

 - Financial aid for for services that are required by the the Armed Forces Health Professions Scholarship and Financial Assistance Program or National Health Service Corps Scholarship Program are tax free.

-- Some Payment by an employer to you in form of a education or tuition-assistance programs.
+- Some Payment by an employer to you in the form of an education or tuition-assistance program.
 You can exclude up to $5,250 of this education assistance from your income.
-The following education expenses qualify: Tuition, Books, Fees and similar payments, Supplies, Equipment.
+The following education expenses qualify: Tuition, Books, Fees and similar payments, Supplies, and Equipment.

 Tax or Income Reporting Forms

-- Form W-2: Wages, salaries as part of a teaching assistantship or fellowship
+- Form W-2: Wages and salaries as part of a teaching assistantship or fellowship

 In summary, when considering a school or university you should ask the following questions when it comes to financial aid:

-- Is this fellowship or scholarship payment for service (research etc.) and how much the actual scholarship?
-Which tax documents you should expect?
+- Is this a fellowship or scholarship payment for a service (i.e. research)?
+How much is the actual scholarship?
+Which tax documents should you expect?

 - Calculate and compare the actual cost of different schools and programs.
-For example, total cost of attendance minus total aid = your net cost.
-Plus factor in potential tax payments if any.
+For example, the total cost of attendance minus total aid = your net cost.
+Plus, factor in potential tax payments if any.

 How To File a Tax Return As A Student